paulryanmc/paulryanmc.github.io/project3.md

 ![332-Group-Project-1](images/project1demo.png)
 Fig 1.  \
-A. Log of an in progress game showing the local IP the server is currently utilizing and the players X and Y coordinates in the game, along with their health and roles.  \
+A. Log of an in progress game showing the local IP the server is currently utilizing.  \
-B. Player Number
+B. Output in the log showing the corresponding player's position via x and y coordinates.
 ![332-Group-Project-2](images/project1demo2.png)
 Fig 2.  \
-C. Player Health  \
+C. Local log showing the player's health values in real time.  \
-D. Player Role
+D. Local log showing the role of the player as assigned at game start.

 Compiling C++ varies based on your compiler of choice and operating system.